aolkin/plc/README.md

 PLC - Python Lighting Controls
 =================================

-A Python lighting controller, with a curses-based frontend and using OLA for the backend.
+A Python lighting board framework, using the Open Lighting Architecture for USB-DMX interfacing.
+This repository contains the core server that handles DMX output via OLA and cue playback, and can receive commands or send status to several clients simultaneously.

 Requirements
 ---------------------------------